VCCRI/MetaDenovo/README.md

 * It should take less than 1 hour to run DEMO data.

 h.
-Run the MetaDenovo workflow for your now data :
+Run the MetaDenovo workflow for your own data :

 Provide the AWS S3 storage service paths to the following input file parameters in the MetaDenovo_UserInputs.json: